Beta-Hu/MFF-GAN/README.md

 # MFF-GAN
-An unofficial implement of MFF-GAN
+An unofficial implementation of MFF-GAN